Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 The GEO Layer: Prompts That Get Your Content Cited by AI Engines

-Generative Engine Optimization (GEO) is the practice of structuring your content so AI-powered answer engines (ChatGPT Search, Perplexity, Google AI Overviews) actively choose to cite it.
-It’s different from traditional SEO in one fundamental way: you’re not trying to rank a URL.
-You’re trying to produce passages that an LLM would select as a trustworthy, citable answer.
+Generative Engine Optimization (GEO) means structuring content so AI answer engines (ChatGPT Search, Perplexity, Google AI Overviews) actively cite it.
+You’re not trying to rank a URL.
+You’re trying to produce passages an LLM would select as a trustworthy, citable answer.

 “In many areas of marketing, it is easy to control the narrative.
-AI models simply can’t take the word of marketers and brands as inherently accurate.
-Claims made online must be verified and corroborated across trustworthy sources, and AI models need to look holistically across the web to build up their own understanding of entities.”
+AI models can’t take the word of marketers as inherently accurate.
+Claims made online must be verified across trustworthy sources, and AI models need to look holistically across the web to build up their own understanding of entities.”

 The Dual-Engine Content Prompt